-To understand other potential interference factors for CPU-intensive workload running on multi-core system, we take the combination of (1K, 1K) running with 3 shared cores as a representative instance below.
-We investigate some other system-level metrics in these two guest domains, such as memory usage, disk I/O, network details, fragmentations, etc [31], when they are serving 1 KB workload at 40% load rate (i.e., maximal achievable load in Figure 26).
-During the entire experimental time suggested by httperf, most metrics are varying within an acceptable range, no more than 5% discrepancy.
-The only exception is the number of SLAB allocators: for each guest domain, allocated SLAB number goes up from 21 to and sticks around 148, almost a factor of five.
+To understand other potential interference factors for the CPU-intensive workload running on multicore system, we take the combination of (1K, 1K) running with three shared cores as a representative instance below.
+We investigate some other system-level metrics in these two guest domains, such as memory usage, disk I/O, network details, fragmentations, and so on [31], when they are serving the 1-KB workload at a 40 percent load rate (i.e., maximal achievable load in Fig. 26).
+During the entire experimental time suggested by httperf, most metrics are varying within an acceptable range, no more than 5 percent discrepancy.
+The only exception is the number of SLAB allocators: for each guest domain, the allocated SLAB number goes up from 21 to and sticks around 148, almost a factor of five.
 SLAB allocation [32] is a dedicated memory management mechanism adopted by Linux system to eliminate fragmentations.
 The number of SLAB allocator indicates cached data objects in guest domains.
 In practice, this number is associated with grant mechanism in virtualized Xen system.

-Recall section 3.1, when a memory page in I/O buffer is granted to driver domain, one free grant entry in grant table is occupied and one new SLAB allocator is created.
+Recall Section 3.1, when a memory page in I/O buffer is granted to driver domain, one free grant entry in grant table is occupied and one new SLAB allocator is created.
 The increased absolute number of SLAB allocator equals to the number of occupied grant entries in grant table.
-In (1K, 1K) for 3 shared cores, SLAB allocator gains an increment of 148 - 21 $\approx$ 128, which means that each guest domain is holding approximate 128 table entries during the experimental period.
-In the current Xen version, the maximum number of grant entries is co-defined by Fig. 32.
-CPU utilization of guests.
-Fig. 33.
-Block time of guests. parameters of MAX MAPTRACK TO GRANTS RATIO and gnttab\max\nr\frames, which limit the maximum entries to 128.
+In (1K, 1K) for three shared cores, SLAB allocator gains an increment of 148-21 \approx 128, which means that each guest domain is holding approximate 128 table entries during the experimental period.
+In the current Xen version, the maximum number of grant entries is codefined by parameters of $MAX_MAPTRACK_TO_GRANTS_RATIO$ and gnttab_max_nr_frames, which limit the maximum entries to 128.
 The purpose of this limitation is to provide a meaningful number of data copies without occupying too much kernel memory.
-When guest domains are performing high rate I/O processing on shared multi-core host, applications co-locating with their neighbors interfere with each other causing hypervisor to be busy with scheduling and communication.
+When guest domains are performing high rate I/O processing on shared multicore host, applications colocating with their neighbors interfere with each other causing hypervisor to be busy with scheduling and communication.
 The increased switch and event overheads lead to the delay of the operations of grant invoke and revoke.
 As a consequence, the grant table easily becomes a bottleneck causing lower I/O count per execution.
-In our experiments, for all virtual instances serving 1 KB workload (i.e., (1K, 1K)\1K and (1K, 1M)\1K) with all CPU configurations in Table 4, we consistently observed the grant table bottleneck at the peak of throughput.
-Although tuning the parameters of MAX MAPTRACK TO GRANTS RATIO and gnttab max\nr\frames may alleviate the size limit of the grant table at the cost of occupying more kernel memory of guest domains.
+In our experiments, for all virtual instances serving the 1-KB workload (i.e., (1K, 1K)1K and (1K, 1M)1K) with all CPU configurations in Table 4, we consistently observed the grant table bottleneck at the peak of throughput.
+Although tuning the parameters of MAX_MAPTRACK_TO_GRANTS_RATIO and gnttab max_nr_frames may alleviate the size limit of the grant table at the cost of occupying more kernel memory of guest domains.
 A balance is worth of study in the future.